Xyleninae

 (NCBI-index: 987871)

-A very variable owlet moth in color but still easily recognizable is the Beaded Chestnut (Agrochola lychnidis).
-The forewing has a maroon or reddish-brown base color, but can also be yellowish or sometimes darker and greyish.
+A very variable owlet moth in colour but still easily recognizable is the Beaded Chestnut (Agrochola pycnidia).
+The forewing has a maroon or reddish-brown base colour but can also be yellowish or sometimes darker and greyish.
 The dark eye mark is small and elongated, and the kidney mark is usually darker and narrow.
 On the inside of the wave line, a dark brown or blackish short slash or wedge-shaped spot can often be seen along the costa.
-In the midfield some weaker black spots are present.
+In the midfield, some weaker black spots are present.
 Some specimens have a weak pattern, others have striking light or dark transverse lines and light-colored veins.
-The flight period is from September to mid-November in one generation and the wingspan is 30-35mm.
+The flight period is from September to mid-November in one generation, and the wingspan is 30-35mm.
 Host plant: Various trees and shrubs.
 Dutch name: Variabele herfstuil.
 Frisian name: Fariabel hjerstûltsje.

 Flying period: